bevyengine/bevy/examples/README.md

 which will open xcode.
 You then must push the zoom zoom play button and wait for the magic.

-The Xcode build GUI will by default build the rust library for both `x86_64-apple-ios`, and `aarch64-apple-ios` which may take a while.
-If you'd like speed this up, you update the `IOS_TARGETS` User-Defined environment variable in the "`cargo_ios` target" to be either `x86_64-apple-ios` or `aarch64-apple-ios` depending on your goal.

-Note: if you update this variable in Xcode, it will also change the default used for the `Makefile`.

 Example | File | Description
 --- | --- | ---